JasmineZhangxyz/ultrasound-liver-classifier/README.md

 - Install dependencies with `pip install requirements.txt`

 Note that this project is highly reliant on using CUDA (GPU) - recommended.
-To download the data necessary for training and evaluating, download the .npz file from the Google Drive Link Provided and upload it to `(this repository)/data/` folder.
+To download the data necessary for training and evaluating, download the all_data.npz file from the Google Drive Link Provided and upload it to `(this repository)/data/` folder.

 ## Data